TARA MIND

 “It would drive me crazy.
 I would miss one nine times out of ten and it would eat up all of my time” -P2

-“Why are they there if they’re not functional?” -P3
+“Why are they there if they are not functional?” -P3

 “The more I click, the more I wanna know when this is gonna end” -P1